 Henry William Elson wrote about all thirteen colonies in his History of the United States of America and he had this to say about North Carolina.

 Of all the thirteen colonies, North Carolina was the least commercial, the most provincial, the farthest removed from European influences, and its wild forest life the most unrestrained.
 Every colony had its frontier, its borderland between civilization and savagery; but North Carolina was composed entirely of frontier.
 The people were impatient of legal restraints and averse to paying taxes; but their moral and religious standard was not below that of other colonies.
 Their freedom was the freedom of the Indian, or of the wild animal, not that of the criminal and the outlaw.
 Here truly was life in the primeval forest, at the core of Nature's heart.
 There were no cities, scarcely villages.
 The people were farmers or woodmen; they lived apart, scattered through the wilderness; their highways were the rivers and bays, and their homes were connected by narrow trails winding among the trees.
 Yet the people were happy in their freedom and contented with their lonely isolation.

 Burlingham Rudd was twenty-one years old when he arrived in Charleston, South Carolina and he was about thirty when he completed his indenture.
 In October 1745 when he baptized his children, he was thirty-seven years old and had three kids who needed a future that would not be found in Charleston.
 And considering the cultural and societal conditions in Charleston at the time, this move was also the opportunity for a fresh start for himself and Elizabeth as well.
 We’re actually very fortunate that he didn’t change his name like many others who were sentenced to transportation and then disappear into colonial history.
 The Rudd family was among the original founders of the Pee Dee River settlement.
-They will remain in Anson County for approximately forty years.
+Members of the family will remain in Anson for at least the next 80 years.